proycon/lexmatch/README.md

 good    4       193     3307    3480    278
 bad     3       201     3315    3488
 ```

+Matching is case sensitive by default, add `--no-case` for case insensitive
+behaviour (all input and output will be lowercase, this may in rare cases cause
+the UTF-8 offsets to no longer be valid on the original text).

 For verbose output, add ``--verbose``.
 This produces cleaner TSV (tab seperated
 values) output that you can easily import in for example the [STAM